 Policy & Advocacy Advisory Committee

-The National Women’s Safety Alliance Policy & Advocacy Advisory Committee (PAAC) provides expert advice to the NWSA Director and informs and guides the delivery of the Alliance’s policy and advocacy program of work.
+The National Women’s Safety Alliance Policy & Advocacy Advisory Committee (PAAC) provides expert advice to the NWSA Executive Director and informs and guides the delivery of the Alliance’s policy and advocacy program of work.

 Members

-Hayley Foster (Chair of Policy Advocacy and Advisory Committee)
+Annabelle Daniel OAM (Chair of Policy Advocacy and Advisory Committee)

 Hayley Foster is a recognised leader and authoritative voice on family, domestic, and sexual violence, with over 20 years of experience generating positive change within business, community, and government settings.